House of Representatives

 Private ownership of big cats does not contribute to conservation goals.
 Privately owned big cats from the United States cannot be released into the wild because they lack the skills to survive; consequently, confiscated big cats must be placed in other captive environments.

 Private possession and rampant breeding of big cats may also contribute to illegal international wildlife trafficking.
-Illegal trade in big cat parts such as skins and bones is big business, and there is currently no way to know how many US-born big cats are exploited and killed for the black market trade.
+Illegal trade in big cat parts such as skins and bones is big business, and there was no way to know how many US-born big cats are exploited and killed for the black market trade.